lenesk/sokolova.dk/inversion-or-not-after-adverbs.md

 So for further studies, you may need a list of subclause conjunctions to learn them and to distinguish them from adverbs.
 If you know the central adverbs and the subordinate clause conjunctions - and there are not so many of them, then all the rest 'logical connectors' are usually adverbs.

 You can learn more about word order, different types of subordinate clauses and the subclause conjunctions in my upcoming video-recorded course on sentence formation. Мy upcoming video course for self-study will help intermediate and advanced learners of Danish (i.e. CEFR LEVEL A2+) get confidence in structuring a Danish sentence.
-The video course will be available for purchase via sokolova.dk starting around week 7 in 2022.
+The video course will be available for purchase via sokolova.dk in April 2022.

 Subscribe to get a notification by mail when the course is ready for access.